Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Angel’s Trumpet (Brugmansia Suaveolens)

 | Urogenital system | Urinary retention due to detrusor inhibition |

-| Temperature regulation | HyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
+| Temperature regulation | hyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
 In dogs and cats, this can be caused by overheating, Fever, or certain diseases, and often requires urgent medical attention. due to central and peripheralPeripheral refers to areas located outside the central part of a system or body.
 In veterinary medicine, this can refer to peripheral nerves, blood vessels, or tissues that are distant from central organs such as the heart or brain. inhibition of cholinergic pathways |

 Symptoms of intoxication

 IntestinalIntestinal refers to the intestine, the part of the digestive tract that extends from the stomach to the anus.
 Intestinal diseases affect the small and/or large intestine. peristalsis inhibited (spasmolysisSpasmolysis is the relaxation of smooth muscle cells, leading to a reduction in muscle spasms.
 Spasmolytic drugs are used in dogs and cats to treat spasms in the gastrointestinal tract or other organs., intestinalIntestinal refers to the intestine, the part of the digestive tract that extends from the stomach to the anus.
-Intestinal diseases affect the small and/or large intestine. inertia)
+Intestinal diseases affect the small and/or large intestine. sluggishness)

 Urinary retention

-Gallbladder, tone reduced
+Gallbladder tone reduced

 DilationDilation refers to the widening or expansion of a hollow organ or vessel.
 It can be physiological (normal) or pathological (due to disease). of the pupils

-TachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
+tachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
 It can indicate physical exertion, stress, illness, or heart problems. (increased heart rate)

 Disorientation

-ApathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest.
+apathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest.

 Seizures